Information about how to find your local area retailer's standing offer and the maximum tariffs that can be charged in embedded networks.

 Long-term or permanent residents (and those with permanent sites) should discuss with their caravan park or site management whether charging to the maximum level is appropriate for their circumstances.
 There is no requirement to charge at the maximum level in all circumstances.
 Caravan park residents covered by the Residential Tenancies Act 1997 have protections relating to pricing, including eligibility for concessions.

-Our draft decision proposes that from 1 September 2020 Victorian Default Offer prices will be the new maximum price for all households and most businesses in embedded networks.
+From 1 September 2020 Victorian Default Offer prices will be the new maximum price for all households and most businesses in embedded networks.

 Common standing offers and tariffs

 These standing offers were published by retailers in January 2019.
 The standing offers on this web page were downloaded from retailers' websites on 30 May 2019.